hoytech/quadrable/README.md

 If the most significant bit of a command byte is 0, it is a hashing/merging command.
 These 7 bits specify a sequence of either hashing with a provided witness value or an empty sub-tree (32 zero bytes).

 * Only 6 or fewer of the bits can actually be used for hashing directives.
 These bytes are padded with `0` bits, starting from the *least* significant bit, until a marker `1` bit is seen.
 The remaining bits are the hashing specifiers: `0` means empty and `1` means provided witness.
 This way between 1 and 6 hashes can be applied per hashing byte.
 * The witnesses are provided inline, that is they are the 32 bytes directly after the command byte.
-These 32 bytes are then skipped over and the next command is the following byte (unless more witnesses follow).
+These 32 bytes are then skipped over and the next command is the following byte (unless more witnesses follow in this same command).
 * If all 7 bits in the hashing details are `0` (there is no marker bit) then the command says to merge this strand with the next unmerged strand (which can be found via the `next` linked list).
 In the `next` strand, `merged` is set to true and this strand is unlinked.

 If the most significant bit is `1` in a command byte, it is a jump:

-* The short jumps simply add one to the 5 bit distance and add or subtract this from the working strand
+* A short jump adds 1 to the distance and adds/subtracts this from the working strand
-* The long jumps add `6` to the distance, and adds or subtracts that power of two from the working strand.
+* A long jump adds 6 to the distance, and adds/subtracts that power of two from the working strand.
 This allows a proof to rapidly jump nearby to the next desired strand, even if there are huge numbers of strands.
 It can then narrow in with subsequent long jumps until it gets within 32, and then use a short jump to go to the exact strand.
 This is sort of like a varint implementation, but fits into the simple "1 byte per command" model, and doesn't permit representation of zero-length jumps (which would be pointless to support)
 * Implementations must check to make sure that a jump command does not jump outside of the list of strands.
 I though about making them "wrap around", which could allow some clever encoding-time optimisations, but the added complexity didn't seem worth it.